kylethielk/twitter-findtofollow/README.md

 The application caches user profile information to cut down on Twitter API calls and network traffic.
 All caching is done on the local file system as I explicity wanted to avoid any reliance on a DB.

 The application also keeps track of users that you are following and those that you have followed in the past (but are no longer following) to avoid re-following.
-Unfortunately Twitter does not expose a service to get a list of all people you have followed in the past, so this feature only works on users you have followed and then unfollowed while using this app.
+Unfortunately Twitter does not expose a service to get a list of all people you have followed in the past, so this feature only works on users you have followed and then unfollowed while using this application.

 Instructions
 ------------

+Assuming you have a server capable of running php, the only non-standard requirement is that cURL is installed and activated.
+Personally I've been running [WAMP Server](http://www.wampserver.com/).

+We must then add our Twitter OAuth keys in FindToFollow.php.

+Then simply load index.html in your browser and let the application do the rest.

 Limitations
 -----------

 This first pass is fully functional but is void of error checking.
-So far it has only been used for personal use on a local webserver so is lacking is basic security checks, input validation  etc..
+So far it has only been used for personal use on a local webserver so is lacking in basic security checks, input validation  etc..

 Currently each filtered user is presented with their basic information and a link to open their twitter profile where you can then follow the user.
-The next iteration will allow you to follow them directly from the app, rather than having to visit their profile page.
+The next iteration will allow you to follow them directly from the application, rather than having to visit their profile page.

 ![twitter-findtofollow Screenshot](https://github.com/kylethielk/twitter-findtofollow/blob/master/images/screenshot.png?raw=true)